thoughtbot/maintaining-open-source-projects/book/01-preface.md

 documentation, regular releases, and predictable versioning.
 This book explores all of the above.

-Other kinds of collaborative projects, such us [libraries](https://github.com/GITenberg),
+Other kinds of collaborative projects, such as [libraries](https://github.com/GITenberg),
 [government data](https://github.com/project-open-data),
 [geographical data](https://openmundi.github.io/),